opengisch/QField-docs/en/fieldwork/digitize.rst

 It is possible to move and delete vertices of geometries and add new ones.

-Demonstration of geometries edition
+Demonstration of geometries editing
 -----------------------------------

-A video demonstration of some edition possibilities:
+A video demonstration of some editing possibilities:

 .. container:: clearer text-left